zmike/zmike.github.io/_posts/2023-02-08-separable.md

 No, GPL **cannot** do separate pipeline libraries for tessellation shaders.
 Or geometry shaders, for that matter.

 ## What Does This Mean?
-What it doesn't mean is that I've fixed stuttering for Tomb Raider (2013).
+What it doesn't mean is that I've fixed hitching for Tomb Raider (2013).

 At present, it's not possible to fix this using Vulkan.
 There is simply no way to precompile separate tessellation shaders, and so I again will say that the use of SSO is [why the fps is bad](https://gitlab.freedesktop.org/mesa/mesa/-/issues/8223).

-But the above-described handling does eliminate stuttering caused by simple instances of SSO, which mitigates *some* of the stuttering in Tomb Raider (2013).
+But the above-described handling does eliminate hitching caused by simple instances of SSO, which mitigates *some* of the hitching in Tomb Raider (2013).
 I'm not aware of other games that use this functionality, but if there are any, hopefully they don't use tessellation and are smoothed out by [this MR](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/21197)*.
 * Note: `ZINK_DESCRIPTORS=db` is currently required to enable this functionality

 We're getting there.